pschatzmann/arduino-audio-tools/README.md

 ```
 A complete list of the supported Audio Stream classes and scenarios can be found in the [Scenarios Document](Scenarios.md)

+### Sound Output

+- __I2SStream__: The best quality can be achieved with the help of I2S and an external DAC.
+I2S is supporting 2 channels only.
+- __AnalogAudioStream__: Some processors are providing an analog output, this is usually an easy and good approach: The number of pins (and herewith output channels) however is usually very limited.
+- __PWMAudioStream__: The last possibility is to simulate an analog output with the help of PWM by using a frequency which is beyond the audible range of 20 KHz.
+This method is supported by all processor and usually supports a bigger number of output pins.
+In terms of audio quality this is usually the worst option.

 ## Examples